Table of Contents

 F6 People

-Click on 'F6 People' on the sidebar, then input the values for sub-indicators F 6.1 to F 6.2.
+Click on 'F6 People' on the sidebar, then input the values for sub-indicators F 6.1.

-Remember to report F 6.1 and F 6.2 as cumulative totals across all reporting periods since the start of the GFCR Programme.
+Remember to report F 6.1 as cumulative totals across all reporting periods since the start of the GFCR Programme.
 If sub-indicators have no new values for a given report, simply enter the last reported values.

 Enter the value for each F6 People sub-indicator.